raptortrash212/PokeHub/GUIDES/CONTRIBUTION.md

 So, go to [PokeHub](https://github.com/Strikerrr/PokeHub) and press **Fork**.
 This should then redirect you to what is now **YOUR** version of the project.
 The URL should be something like:
 > https://github.com/strikerrrr-alt/PokeHub

 Locate on your repository the **assets** folder.
 Click on it, then depending on what command you wish to add Assets to, click on that folder.
 We will be adding to **info**.
+For **info**, each Pokemon is split into the generations.
+Click on the appropriate Gen folder for your Pokemon you wish to add.

 # Making a file